Jan de Villiers: Political career

 In the 2020 Register of Members’ Interests, de Villiers declared that he was a director of two property investment companies.
 He also disclosed that he was a co-owner of the Eikestad Mall in Stellenbosch and has the benefit of free parking at the shopping centre.

+Having been re-elected to Parliament in the 2024 general election, he was elected to chair the Portfolio Committee on Public Service and Administration in July 2024.